parvez0/async-comm/README.md

       refresh_time: 5000             # time interval for refreshing consumer status
       claim_time: 5000               # time interval for claiming the failed consumers messages
       block_time: 300                # time to wait for a new message if q is empty
+      msg_idle_time: 5000            # time after which a pending message should be consumed
 ```
 If you want to provide a field in environment variable Keys should be conjunction with '.' separator. for example you can
 provide the redis host and port by exporting environment variables like this